-Students and alumni from the Department of Journalism Studies have again featured prominently in the latest round of media industry prizes.
+Students and alumni from the The School of Journalism, Media and Communication have again featured prominently in the latest round of media industry prizes.

 At the RTS Yorkshire Student Awards in late February, prizes went to Teri Limongi and Andrew Burdett.
 A week later at the IRN Awards, Rachael Venables won a Reporter of the Year prize while Rosanna Austin and Patrick Hildred took runner-up slots.